 Optimized send times always fall at the top of the hour.

-If a user has insufficient historical data to determine an optimized send time, Iterable sends messages at the campaign's configured send time (even if STO is enabled).
+If a user has less than three months of active user engagement data, Iterable may be unable to determine an optimized send time.
+In this case, Iterable will send messages at the campaign's configured send time (even if STO is enabled).

 Iterable updates STO machine learning models once per week, using the newest available data for each project, weighting recent data more heavily.
 All models are updated over the course of the week and not on any set schedule.